DIY and Crafts

 Materials Required:

-Old crayons, sharpener, transparent cups.
+Old crayons, a sharpener, and transparent cups.

 Procedure: